rcsb/mmtf/spec.md

 - One entry for each atom.
 - Delta and run-length encoded.
 - Decodes into an array of 32-bit signed integers.
+- Decoding instructions:
+	1. Get 32-bit signed integers from 8-bit unsigned integers input.
+	2. Apply run-length decoding to output from step 1.
+	3. Apply delta decoding to output from step 2.
+	4. Return output from step 3.

 #### altLabelList